Tom Hiddleston: Breakthrough and worldwide recognition (2011–2014)

-In November 2010, Hiddleston appeared with Benedict Cumberbatch, Gemma Arterton, Eddie Redmayne and Rose Byrne among others in Danny Boyle's one time production of The Children's Monologues, in which he played Prudence, a young girl upset with her mother for her father leaving and excited for her birthday.
+In November 2010, Hiddleston appeared with Benedict Cumberbatch, Gemma Arterton, Eddie Redmayne and Rose Byrne among others in Danny Boyle's production of The Children's Monologues, in which he played Prudence, a young girl upset with her mother for her father leaving and excited for her birthday.
 The play was a one time event of adapted stories of children's first-hand experiences in South Africa being re-interpreted by and performed by various actors.

-In 2011, Hiddleston portrayed novelist F. Scott Fitzgerald in writer-director Woody Allen's Midnight in Paris.
-He then played the noble Captain Nicholls in War Horse, a film based on the 1982 novel by Michael Morpurgo, directed by Steven Spielberg.
+In 2011, Hiddleston portrayed novelist F. Scott Fitzgerald in Woody Allen's Midnight in Paris and the noble Captain Nicholls in Steven Spielberg's War Horse, based on the 1982 novel by Michael Morpurgo.
 The same year he starred as Freddie Page, a RAF pilot in the drama The Deep Blue Sea, alongside Rachel Weisz.
-In 2012, he reprised his role as the supervillain Loki in The Avengers.
+In 2012, he reprised his role as Loki in The Avengers.
 Hiddleston provided the voiceover the Ancient Egyptian Book of the Dead in 2011 and poetry for iF Poems and The Love Book on iTunes in 2012.

 On television in 2012, Hiddleston appeared in the BBC Two series The Hollow Crown, portraying Prince Hal opposite Jeremy Irons as Henry IV in the adaptation of Shakespeare's Henry IV, Part I and Part II.
-He later appeared as King Henry V in the television film Henry V. In 2013, Hiddleston played Loki again in Thor: The Dark World, following which he played a vampire in Jim Jarmusch's film Only Lovers Left Alive with Tilda Swinton and Mia Wasikowska.
+He later appeared as King Henry V in the television film Henry V. In 2013, Hiddleston played Loki again in Thor: The Dark World, after which he played a vampire in Jim Jarmusch's film Only Lovers Left Alive with Tilda Swinton and Mia Wasikowska.

-From December 2013 to February 2014, Hiddleston played the title character in William Shakespeare's Coriolanus at the Donmar Warehouse in Covent Garden directed by Josie Rourke.
+From December 2013 to February 2014, Hiddleston played the title character in Shakespeare's Coriolanus at the Donmar Warehouse in Covent Garden directed by Josie Rourke.
 It was also aired live internationally on 30 January 2014.
 David Benedict of Variety praised a "scorching" performance.
 He had a cameo in the 2014 film Muppets Most Wanted, as the Great Escapo.